 - Avoid renting an old RV.
 They do not come with seat belts or provisions for them.
 Also, the weakened body is susceptible to damages on the road.

 If you are looking for a one-word answer, then, yes.
 You should definitely wear a seat belt when renting an RV.
-This will ensure maximum safety to all the occupants inside it.
+This will ensure maximum safety for all the occupants inside it.
 Special care should be taken for children.
 You may need to modify the interiors for maximum safety.
 Sturdy seats with good seat belts are the key to a safe drive.
 Also, it will save you from getting ticketed!
 Happy driving!